Eagle County, Colorado: Private/other education

+Higher education

+Colorado Mountain College, a community college serving much of western Colorado, operates its Vail Valley campus in Edwards.

 Life expectancy

 According to a report in JAMA, residents of Eagle County had a life expectancy from birth of 85.94 years in 2014, the third-longest in the United States.
 Men live 84.4 years on the average and women live 87.6 years.
 Two contiguous counties, Summit and Pitkin counties, rank numbers one and two in the nation in life expectancy.

-Factors contributing to the high life expectancy of the three Colorado counties are "high education, high income, high access to medical care, the people are physically active, obesity is lower than anywhere else – so you’re doing it right.” said Dr. Ali Mokdad, one of the study's co-authors.
+Factors contributing to the high life expectancy of the three Colorado counties are "high education, high income, high access to medical care, the people are physically active, obesity is lower than anywhere else – so you're doing it right." said Ali Mokdad, one of the study's co-authors.

 Politics

+A swing county for much of the 20th Century, Eagle County trended Republican by the 1950s, and up through 1988 it was carried by a Democrat only in the national landslide 1964 election.
+Democrat Bill Clinton carried the county in both 1992 and 1996, before George W. Bush managed to narrowly flip it back Republican in 2000 (all by pluralities).
+Since then, the county has swung heavily to the Democratic Party.
+John Kerry in 2004 won the first full Democratic majority since 1964.
+Barack Obama performed even better in 2008, and Joe Biden improved the Democratic score yet again in 2020.